CAPTAIN OLIVIA O WYATT is an award-winning filmmaker, TV producer, writer and USCG certified 50-Ton Master Captain

 She currently lives aboard her 34 ft. sailboat, Juniper, and has over 10,000 nautical miles of offshore sailing experience.
 In the summer of 2019, she single-handed San Diego to Hawaii.
 It took her 23 days.
-In the summer of 2020, she sailed across the equator and is currently floating in French Polynesia.
+In the summer of 2020, she sailed across the equator to French Polynesia and she is currently in Fiji.
 She plans to circumnavigate following the humpback whale migration patterns.

 As a filmmaker, she makes ethnographic films that focus on preserving the traditions of communities that are on the brink of extinction as well as creating abstract works of a psychedelic nature.